skraft9/librenms-security-research/README.md

 ## Summary

-LibreNMS 25.6.0 contains an architectural vulnerability in the `ajax_form.php` endpoint that permits Local File Inclusion (LFI) based on user-controlled POST input.
+LibreNMS 25.6.0 contains an architectural vulnerability in the `ajax_form.php` endpoint that permits Remote File Inclusion based on user-controlled POST input.

 The application directly uses the `type` parameter to dynamically include `.inc.php` files from the trusted path `includes/html/forms/`, without validation or allowlisting: